UPDATE: Family: Jaelynn Willey is brain-dead, will take off life support

 School Resource Officer Blaine Gaskill.
 Sheriff Cameron: Immediate CPR and medical aid were given to the shooter prior to transport to the hospital.

-Jaelynn Wiley is in PG Shock Trauma.
+Jaelynn Willey is in PG Shock Trauma.
 Desmond Barnes, 15, was shot in the thigh and is in good condition and has now been released from the hospital.

 Fundraiser Updates: Donate

 Please help support the Willey family through this trying time.
 Their oldest daughter was a victim of the school shooting at Great Mills High School.
 She is currently in critical condition.
 Any donation no matter how small will be appreciated immensely as no one is ever prepared for a medical emergency like this!